 Sometimes purchases of gift cards, award fees, or even low-cost airfare are reimbursed even though they shouldn’t be.

-The key that makes the Chase Ritz-Carlton card different from some other premium cards is that the fee reimbursement is not automatic on this card.
-You will need to either call in to speak with an agent or send a secure message in order to request reimbursement.
-This means you will be relying on a human to manually credit the reimbursement….and therefore relying on that human’s interpretation of what works and scrutiny (or lack thereof) regarding your charge.
+As noted above, the key that makes the incidental credits of the Chase Ritz-Carlton card different from those of other premium cards is that the fee reimbursement is not automatic on the Ritz card.
+You will need to either call to speak with an agent or send a secure message in order to request reimbursement.
+This means you will be relying on a human to manually credit the reimbursement (and therefore relying on that human’s interpretation of what works and scrutiny (or lack thereof) regarding your charge).

 Remember that a successful data point is more powerful than a negative datapoint in that a successful data point shows something is possible.
 Recognize that in some cases, you may need to HUCA (Hang up, Call again) or send a message again in order to be successful.